The thing that most often go wrong with gas appliances and central heating

 System pressure repeatedly falling to zero:

-This means water is being lost from the system.
+needing to 'top up' the radiator system by opening a valve means water is being lost from the system.
 Adding water using the

-again.
-Sometimes this is a leak but often the cause is the pressure relief
+system but often the cause is the pressure relief

 valve (PRV) 'letting by'.
 This, in turn, is usually caused by failure of